Official Government Website

 National History Day in Idaho

-National History Day in Idaho (NHD) is a year-long student-led academic program focused on historical research, interpretation, and creative expression for 4th-12th grade students across Idaho.
+National History Day In Idaho (NHD) is a year-long student-led academic program focused on historical research, interpretation, and creative expression for 4th-12th grade students across Idaho.
 By participating in NHD, students become writers, filmmakers, web designers, playwrights and artists as they create unique contemporary expressions of history.
 The experience culminates in a series of competitions at the local and state levels and an annual national contest in June.

 Students who participate in NHD build skills that are key to success in college, career, and citizenship.
 NHD teaches critical thinking, writing, and research skills.
 They learn to speak publicly, collaborate with team members, communicate ideas effectively with diverse audiences, manage their time, and persevere through challenges.